 |Power Usage||When the DGT 3000 is switched off, the batteries will last for approximately 5 years.
 It is recommended to replace the batteries sooner, though.
 In normal use, the batteries will last for about 10000 hours.
 When the clock is connected to a DGT e-Board, the batteries can power the clock for about 2000 hours.|

 |Weight||270 grams including 2 AA batteries|

 Many different mind games are played all over the world.
 All games have their own specific preference for different methods to divide the thinking time for the players.

-In longer games there are often time controls during the game.
-For example players have to make minimal 40 moves in the first 2 hours, then 20 moves in the subsequent hour, and end the game within 15 minutes per player.
-The time between two time controls is referred to as a period.
+In longer games, there are often time controls during the game.
+For example, players have to make a minimum of 40 moves in the first 2 hours, then 20 moves in the subsequent hour, and end the game within 15 minutes per player.
+The time between two-time controls is referred to as a period.

 When one of the players runs out of time in a period that is not the last one, then the DGT 3000 will show a non-blinking flag at the side of that player.
 The time for the next period will then be added to both sides simultaneously.
 The players themselves or the arbiter have to check whether the required number of moves is played.

 When a player at the end of the last period, or at the end of the only period, runs out of time, then the DGT 3000 shows a blinking flag at the side of this player.
 In some methods that are described in this article, the player who ran out of time can still finish his turn by pressing the lever at his side.

 The time of the other player will then continue to count down.
 This player should claim his victory, but when he does not stop his time before it shows 0.00, the clock may show 0.00 on both sides.
 The blinking flag will indicate which player ran out of time first.
 The flag symbol originates from analog clocks.
 The big hand of these clocks lifts a small flag a short time before it reaches the top and then suddenly this flay will fall, indicating that all time is used up.